sergeydanilov/tasktangelogamescom/README.md

 ./gradlew build -Dquarkus.package.type=uber-jar
 ```

-## Regrading How to create Custom Job
+## Rregarding How to create Custom Job

 Please take a look on the package